Custom Lockout Tagout Placards Built for Your Equipment

 Does OSHA actually require a placard on every piece of equipment?

 Yes.
-OSHA 1910.147(c)(4) requires a documented, written energy control procedure for every machine or piece of equipment that has the potential for unexpected energization, startup, or release of stored energy.
-Generic procedures are only permitted in very specific circumstances where the equipment and process are exactly identical.
+1910.147(c)(4) requires a documented, written energy control procedure for every machine or piece of equipment with the potential for unexpected energization, startup, or release of stored energy.
+Generic procedures are allowed only in narrow circumstances where equipment and process are exactly identical.
 For most facilities, every machine needs its own procedure.

-We already have LOTO procedures on paper.
+We have LOTO procedures on paper.
 Do we need to replace them?

-If the procedures are accurate and up to date, the content itself may be compliant.
+If the content is accurate and current, the procedure may be compliant.
 The issue is the medium.
-Paper procedures degrade in industrial environments and can easily become unreadable.
-Beyond the safety risk, OSHA inspectors look for procedures that are accessible and legible at the point of use.
-Durable placards mounted directly on equipment are the standard that passes inspection.
+Paper degrades in industrial environments and becomes unreadable.
+Inspectors look for procedures that are accessible and legible at the point of use.
+Durable placards mounted on equipment are the standard that passes inspection.

-How long does it take to complete a full facility placard project?
+How long does a full facility placard project take?

-Timeline depends on the number of machines and facility complexity.
-Most mid-sized facilities with 50-200 machines can complete the on-site data collection and installation process within a few weeks.
-We will provide a detailed project timeline during the assessment phase.
+Depends on number of machines and facility complexity.
+Most mid-sized facilities with 50 to 200 machines complete on-site data collection and installation within a few weeks.
+We provide a detailed project timeline during the assessment phase before any commitment.

 What happens when we add new equipment or modify machines?

 New or modified equipment requires updated LOTO procedures.
-We provide ongoing support to update your placards and documentation whenever your equipment changes.
-All procedures are stored in our LockStep software, making updates straightforward.
+We provide ongoing support to update placards and documentation whenever your equipment changes.
+All procedures are stored in LockStep, so updates flow through quickly.

 Do you handle robotics and automation LOTO requirements?

 Yes.
-Robotic cells and automated systems have specific LOTO and access control requirements that differ from standard equipment.
-We specialize in access control placards for automated interlock gated entry systems, which is an area many facilities have not addressed.
-See the robotics access placards section above for more detail.
+Robotic cells and automated systems carry LOTO and access control requirements that differ from standard equipment under ANSI/RIA R15.06.
+We specialize in access control placards for automated interlock gated entry, which is one of the most commonly missed requirements.
+See the robotics access placards section above for detail.

 Ready to Get Your Facility into Full LOTO Compliance?